Current Version: 2.0 - June 20, 2004

 Step 3 - Check for/Install Python modules:

-The BLE server python script requires the use of two python modules: dbus and GLib
+The BLE server python script requires the use of three python modules not already included with python: dbus and GLib and Cryptography.

 python3 --version